SDGforskning/sdg-strings/SDG14_query_action_WoS.md

           ("benefit$"
           OR "sustainable development" OR "development intervention$" OR "human development" OR "social development" OR "*economic development"
-          OR "tourism" OR "ecotourism" OR "tourist$" OR "sightsee*" OR "fisher*" OR "fishing" OR "aquaculture" OR "fish farm*" OR "harvest*" OR "aquarium trade" OR "exploit*" OR "goods and services" OR "ecosystem service$" OR "social ecological" OR "socialecological" OR "socioecological" OR "socio economic" OR "socioeconomic" OR "econom*" OR "GDP" OR "wealth" OR "monetary" OR "moneti*" OR "investor$"
+          OR "tourism" OR "ecotourism" OR "tourist$" OR "sightsee*" OR "fisher*" OR "fishing" OR "aquaculture" OR "mariculture" OR "fish farm*" OR "harvest*" OR "aquarium trade" OR "exploit*" OR "goods and services" OR "ecosystem service$" OR "social ecological" OR "socialecological" OR "socioecological" OR "socio economic" OR "socioeconomic" OR "econom*" OR "GDP" OR "wealth" OR "monetary" OR "moneti*" OR "investor$"